 6.1 Prior to evidentiary breath alcohol testing, the subject/individual should be monitored for at least fifteen (15) minutes.
-Any material which absorbs/adsorbs or traps alcohol should be removed from the mouth prior to the start of the 15 minute waiting period.
-During the monitoring period the subject/individual should not be allowed to smoke, drink, eat, or belch/burp/vomit/regurgatete.
+Any foreign objects/materials which have the potential to enter the instrument/breath tube or may present a choking hazard should be removed prior to the start of the 15 minute waiting period.
+During the monitoring period the subject/individual should not be allowed to smoke, drink, eat, or belch/burp/vomit/regurgitate.

-NOTE: If a foreign object/material is left in the mouth during the entirety of the 15 minute monitoring period, any potential external alcohol contamination will come into equilibrium with the subject/individual body water and/or dissipate so as not to interfere with the results of the subsequent breath alcohol test.
+NOTE: If a foreign object/material is left in the mouth during the entirety of the 15 minute monitoring period, any potential external alcohol contamination will come into equilibrium with the subject/individual's body water and/or dissipate so as not to interfere with the results of the subsequent breath alcohol test.

-- 6.1.1 The breath alcohol test must be administered by an Operator currently certified in the use of the instrument. - 6.1.2 False teeth, partial plates, or bridges installed or prescribed by a dentist or physician do not need to be removed to obtain a valid test. - 6.1.3 The Operator may elect a blood est in place of the breath alcohol test if there is a failure of complete the fifteen minute monitoring period successfully. - 6.1.4 During the monitoring period, the Operator must be alert for any event that might influence the accuracy of the breath alcohol test. - 6.1.4.
-The Operator must be aware of the possible presence of mouth alcohol as indicated by the testing instrument.
-If mouth alcohol is suspected or indicated, the Operator should begin another 15-minute waiting period before repeating the testing sequence. - 6.1.4.2 If, during the 15-minute waiting period, the subject/individual vomits or regurgitates material from the stomach into the subject/individual's breath pathway, the 15-minute waiting period must begin again. - 6.1.4.3 If there is doubt as to the events occurring during the 15 minute monitoring period, the officer should look at results of the duplicate breath samples for evidence of potential alcohol contamination.
+- The breath alcohol test must be administered by an Operator currently 6.1.1 certified in the use of the instrument. - False teeth, partial plates, or bridges installed or prescribed by a dentist or 6.1.2 physician do not need to be removed to obtain a valid test. - The Operator may elect a blood test in place of the breath alcohol test if there is a failure to complete the fifteen minute monitoring period successfully. - During the monitoring period, the Operator must be alert for any event that might influence the accuracy of the breath alcohol test. - 6.1.4.2 If, during the 15-minute waiting period, the subject/individual vomits or regurgitates material from the stomach into the subject/individual's breath pathway the stomach into the must begin and the stomach into the subject/individual's breath pathway the stomach into the must begin and the stomach into the subject/individual's breath pathway the stomach into the must begin another 15-minute waiting period, the subject/individual vomits or regurgitates material from the stomach into the subject/individual's breath pathway the stomach into the must begin another 15-minute waiting period, the subject/individual vomits or regurgitates material from the stomach into the subject/individual's breath pathway the stomach into the subject/individual waiting period the subje

+- 6.1.4.3 If there is doubt as to the events occurring during the 15 minute monitoring period, the officer should look at results of the duplicate breath samples for evidence of potential alcohol contamination.
 For clarification see section 6.2.2.2.

-6.2 A complete breath alcohol test includes two (2) valid breath samples taken during the testing sequence and preceded by air blanks.
-The duplicate breath samples should be approximately 2 minutes apart to allow for the dissipation of potential mouth alcohol contamination.
+A complete breath alcohol test includes two (2) valid breath samples taken during the testing sequence and preceded by air blanks.
+The duplicate breath samples performed with a portable breath testing instrument should be approximately 2 minutes apart, or more (for the ASIII's and the FC20's).
+Refer to section 6.2.2.2.